DanaMW/StrangeScript/README.md

 You will find me on Dalnet ( irc://irc.dal.net ) and freenode ( irc://chat.freenode.net ) in #StrangeScript
 ```
-Get AdiIRC at this tiny little button below :)
+Get AdiIRC at this tiny little button :)
 [![AdIRC](icons/AdiIRC.ico)](https://www.adiirc.com)